 NCC focuses on avoiding waste and on robust, long-term solutions.
 We gladly build flexible buildings and facilities that can be adapted as needed, or dismantled and reused in the future.
-We also develop new innovations, such as electrified roads and sustainable snow management.
+We also develop new innovations, such as electrified roads and snow management.
 We can manufacture permeable asphalt that is adapted to climate change and can let heavy rains soak through, or prefabricated concrete that requires less material and transport.
 We are an industry leader in virtual design and construction (VDC), which reduces the risk of errors and overordering of materials.
-With our sustainable purchasing strategy, we also influence our suppliers’ supply chain.
+With our purchasing strategy, we also influence our suppliers’ supply chain.

 Energy and water

 Thanks to optimized and innovative solutions, NCC can minimize energy consumption for ventilation, heating, cooling and lighting in buildings.
 Our energy specialists are multi-award winning, which ultimately saves energy and reduces costs for our customers who manage and live in our buildings.
 In addition, we offer solutions that minimize water consumption and increase water quality.
-Our sustainable rental agreement is one example of NCC’s responsible resource management throughout the lifecycle, which means lower operating costs for the tenant.
+Our rental agreement is one example of NCC’s responsible resource management throughout the lifecycle, which means lower operating costs for the tenant.
 During the production phase, we use only renewable electricity and renewable fuels wherever possible.

 Healthy environments and well-being

 Healthy buildings are a prerequisite for a good quality of life.
 When NCC builds offices, we focus on creating a productive environment for the people who will work there.
 We also optimize the utilization of the building, which ensures a return on investment and good resale value.
 We can also build bicycle infrastructure in cities that encourage people to be active and install asphalt that does not release particles into the air.